nerds-odd-e/doughnut/docs/teams/initial_working_agreement.md

 - We continuously integrate our code on the trunk
 - We share ownership of all code
 - We test-drive all our code
-  within an hour, or as frequently as possible